rodneyshupe/Cookbook/Recipes/Appetizers/PrawnsProvencal.rst

 - 8 tiger prawns, de-veined
 - 1 tomato, diced
+- 1 tablespoon Butter
 - sea salt
 - fresh cracked pepper
+- 1 clove garlic, chopped
 - 5 tablespoons white wine
 - 1 tablespoon basil
-- 1 tablespoon Butter
 - 1 tablespoon flat leaf parsley, chopped
-- 1 clove garlic, chopped

 Directions
 ----------

-1. Clean prawns by removing shell
+1. Clean the prawns, removing the shell.
-2. Add a tomato to salted, boiling water, take out after 30 seconds, and place in ice water.
-Remove skin, cut around so that you just cut the meat of the tomato and not into the seeds.
-Dice into 1/4 ".
-Put aside.
+2. Make the tomato concasse: drop the tomato into salted, boiling water, take it out after 30 seconds, and place it in ice water; remove the skin, cut around so you take only the meat and not into the seeds, then dice into 1/4 ".
+Set aside.
-3. Heat a skillet, add butter and melt
-4. Add prawns, season, and sear for 1 minute
+3. Heat a skillet, add the butter, and melt it; add the prawns, season, and sear, about 1 minute.
-5. Add garlic and stir for 1 minute
-6. Add white wine, and deglaze for 1 minute
+4. Add the garlic and stir, about 1 minute; add the white wine and deglaze, about 1 minute.
-7. Add tomat concasse and fresh herbs
+5. Add the tomato concasse and fresh herbs.